kitttn/temptest/Hardware-Setup.md

 9. On the development system, run a terminal emulator such as minicom, and configure for 115200, 8N1, no hardware flow control.
 The APB1 serial debug output should appear on /dev/ttyUSB0 and APB2 debug output on /dev/ttyUSB1.
 This assumes no other USB serial devices are attached to the development system.

 ####Apply power
 Review the above steps and confirm all cables are secure, then attach the 12VDC power supply to BDB CON27 (DC Jack 12V).
-[BDB1B Power Connection](images/BDB1B-Power-Connection.png)
+[Picture of BDB Power Connection](images/BDB1B-Power-Connection.png)